Long Beach Museum of Art: History

 During World War II, the house was the U.S. Navy Chief Petty Officer's Club.
 It was purchased by the City of Long Beach in 1950 for a Municipal Art Center, and designated in 1957 as the Long Beach Museum of Art.

+In 1974, the Museum was featured in Reader's Digest's Treasures of America, which took particular note of George Rickey's monumental sculpture at the Museum, Two Lines Up-Speed.

-Today, while the museum is still owned by the City of Long Beach, its day-to-day operations are handled by a private foundation, the Long Beach Museum of Art Foundation.
+As of 2025, while the museum is still owned by the City of Long Beach, its day-to-day operations are handled by a private foundation, the Long Beach Museum of Art Foundation.
 In the late 1990s, the foundation undertook a major capital campaign to fund the complete restoration of the historic facilities, relocation of the carriage house and construction of a new two-story exhibition pavilion.
 The project was completed in September, 2000.

 The Elizabeth Milbank Anderson House and carriage house (now the Miller Education Center) were designed and built by the Milwaukee Building Company, an influential architectural firm that did other work for the Milbank family and associates.
 In 1911, Isaac Milbank, co-founder of the Borden Milk Company and an oil investor, had a magnificent Craftsman summer home constructed for him in Santa Monica by the Milwaukee Building Company.
 At the same time, the Milwaukee Building Company constructed a similar home on the same street in Santa Monica for retired hotel proprietor Henry Weaver, who owned several Midwest hotels.

 The Milwaukee Building Company later became the Los Angeles firm of Meyer & Holler, an eminent firm that constructed numerous landmark buildings.
 Their most famous designs were the Chinese and Egyptian Theaters in Hollywood.
 In Long Beach, they designed the Ocean Center Building, Walker's Department Store, and the Fox West Coast Theater (now demolished).

 Visiting

-The museum is open Thursday through Sunday, 11am-3pm.
+The museum is open Thursday through Sunday, 11am-5pm.

 The museum also has an oceanview café with outdoor tables, Claire's at the Museum, that is open for lunch and also has a popular weekend brunch.
 The restaurant is named in honor of Claire Falkenstein, an American sculptor who created the restaurant's centerpiece, Structure and Flow, a fountain with twisting latticework, which was donated to the museum in 1972.